Manslaughter arrest in death of hockey player whose neck was cut with skate blade during game

 Johnson, 29, was playing for the Nottingham Panthers against the Sheffield Steelers on Oct.
-28 when a skate blade cut his neck in the Elite Ice Hockey League game at Sheffield’s Utilita Arena.
+28 when he was struck by an opponent's skate blade in the Elite Ice Hockey League game at Sheffield’s Utilita Arena.

 South Yorkshire Police did not name the suspect or provide his age.
 He was in police custody.